"> Vision And Rushing

 Vision And Rushing

 I’ve always been an over-achiever, completing a task as fast as possible before plunging into the next one, doing my homework the day it’s assigned, paying bills the day they arrive.
 Yet when I was younger this was often in a frantic and driven way.
-It was as if I was trying to avoid punishment, rather than savour the good feeling of a job well done.
+It was as if I was trying to avoid punishment, rather than savor the good feeling of a job well done.
 I’m sorry to say that when I started studying vision improvement, I swallowed book after book about it like I was cramming for an exam, desperately seeking The Answer to my lifelong restricted eyesight.

 Once I thought I had a good grasp of the principles, I spent a few frustrating years doing vision exercises, straining so much I gave myself headaches, and more than once ended up in tears.
 I did the Long Swing so vigorously I lost my balance.
 Right after a session of palming, I’d test my vision on the eye chart, like a child asking his parents every 5 minutes on a long trip “Are we there yet?”.
 No wonder I didn’t make very fast progress!